New College of Interdisciplinary Arts and Sciences policies

 Formal process

-It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
-Students who believe they are victims of retaliation should immediately contact the dean’s office in the New College of Interdisciplinary Arts and Sciences.
+It is university policy that students filing grievances and those who are witnesses be protected from retaliation.
+Students who believe they are victims of retaliation should immediately contact the dean's office in the New College of Interdisciplinary Arts and Sciences.

 Other graduate policies